chatwoot/docs/docs/user-guide/features/notifications.md

 ### Access Token Section

-This section, will autogenerate a Token that can be used in API based Integration.
+This section will autogenerate a Token that can be used in API-based Integration.

 <!-- <div align="center">